anapsix/docker-php/README.md

 place package names (one per line, comments and empty lines are ignored) into `./deps.apk`.
 It will be checked for during the build and packages will be installed via `apk`.
+To install _build-time only_ dependencies (system libraries, etc), placepackage names into `./deps_build.apk`.
+They will be removed after `compose install`.

 > For list of available packages see [http://pkgs.alpinelinux.org/packages](http://pkgs.alpinelinux.org/packages).